ribeaud/webec/README.md

 ![Select Gradle Model](gradle.png)

 BTW:
-We created this [Grails](https://grails.org/) project for you by executing the command: `grails create-app mvc` such that **you don't have to create it** yourself, you don't have to install **Grails**, and we all use the same Grails version.
+We created this [Grails](https://grails.org/) project for you by executing the command: `grails create-app webec` such that **you don't have to create it** yourself, you don't have to install **Grails**, and we all use the same Grails version.